PrincetonUniversity/BrainPipe/README.md

 ### 3. Put a brain in atlas space
  - visualize warping procedure
+ - identify locations on images and transform to bregma coordinates

 ### 4. Add annotations to an atlas

 _______________________
 # From old readme: